18 of the Best Holiday Marketing Campaigns (And What You Can Learn from Them)

 In a sense, every holiday season is a journey.
-At least, it is if you believe Target and its 2015 campaign ‘The Holiday Odyssey.’
-This campaign’s most visible element was a series of short video clips, which included cameos from the Minions, Barbie, Star Wars characters, and even the great Neil Patrick Harris.
+At least, it is if you believe Target and its 2015 campaign “The Holiday Odyssey.”
+This campaign’s most visible element was a series of short video clips, including cameos from the Minions, Barbie, Star Wars characters, and even Neil Patrick Harris.

-However, these storytelling videos only represented one aspect of the campaign, which also made use of multiple channels.
-As well as a dedicated website and promotion across its social media platforms, Target also took the ‘Odyssey’ into its physical stores.
-By doing this, Target managed to create a complete synergy across multiple platforms, something that’s ideal for businesses with a wide audience.
+However, these storytelling videos only represented one aspect of the campaign, which also used multiple marketing channels.
+As well as a dedicated website and promotion across its social media platforms, Target also took the “Odyssey” into its physical stores.
+By doing this, Target managed to create a complete synergy across multiple platforms, something that’s ideal for businesses with a broad audience.

 Watching a man silently drink whiskey next to a crackling fireplace for 45 minutes might not sound very appealing at first.
 However, if that man is actor and comedian Nick Offerman, you’ve got a viral marketing sensation on your hands.

 This campaign is a masterclass in how to use a video to create a conversation starter.
-First, it’s a perfect fit with Offerman’s existing public persona, and ties into his most famous role as Ron Swanson on TV show Parks & Recreation, a character who famously loved Lagavulin.
+First, it’s a perfect fit with Offerman’s existing public persona and ties into his most famous role as Ron Swanson on Parks & Recreation, a character who famously loved Lagavulin.

 However, it’s also an eminently shareable clip in its own right.
 It’s fun, attention-grabbing, and actually works quite well as a non-ironic yule log video.
 Considering the minimal resources required to pull this off, it’s a perfect example of how a simple idea can have a huge payoff if it connects with your audience.

 In a previous article, we discussed Starbucks’ penchant for brand management on its official company blog.
 To no one’s surprise, it turns out that the company is just as proficient at promoting its brand during the holiday season.
-You’ve most likely seen its iconic holiday cup designs yourself, as they were introduced all the way back in 1997.
+You’ve most likely seen its iconic holiday cup designs yourself — they were introduced all the way back in 1997.

-Black Friday is widely regarded as the beginning of the holiday shopping season, as well as one of the busiest retail days around the world.
-Considering this fact, it was especially noteworthy when the outdoor retailer REI announced that it would not participate in the Black Friday rush of 2015, and would keep all its stores closed for the entire day.
+Black Friday is widely regarded as the beginning of the holiday shopping season and one of the busiest retail days around the world.
+Considering this fact, it was especially noteworthy when the outdoor retailer REI announced that it would not participate in the Black Friday rush of 2015 and would keep all its stores closed for the entire day.

 This was the start of the #OptOutside campaign, which has become a recurring event ever since.
 The goal was to get employees and customers to spend Black Friday enjoying the outdoors rather than shopping.
-After the initial success, the company has expanded the event to include a search engine that lets users around the world share their outdoor experiences using the campaign’s hashtag.
+After the initial success, the company has expanded the event to include a search engine that lets users worldwide share their outdoor experiences using the campaign’s hashtag.

 The clip shows a young boy appearing to avoid spending time with his family during the holidays.
 However, at the end (spoilers!), it’s revealed that he was actually busy creating a heartwarming montage of family moments the whole time.
 The clip was positively received by many viewers and even went on to win an Emmy.

 With this clip, Apple managed to insert its product into the sentimentality of the season in two clever ways.
-The film subverts the idea that phones are only used to avoid time with your family, while also demonstrating the actual capabilities of the latest iPhone at the same time.
-This is a ‘show, don’t tell’ approach to marketing a specific product that can be difficult to pull off, but very effective when done well.
+First, the film subverts the idea that phones are only used to avoid time with your family, while also demonstrating the actual capabilities of the latest iPhone at the same time.
+This is a “show, don’t tell” approach to marketing a specific product that can be difficult to pull off but very effective when done well.

-In case you’re not familiar with the concept, Secret Santa is a tradition where a group of people comes together to buy one gift for each person — everybody buys and gets a gift.
-However, each recipient is completely unaware of who their gift-giver is, which creates a fun sense of mystery.
+If you’re not familiar with the concept, Secret Santa is a tradition where a group of people comes together to buy one gift for each person — everybody buys and gets a gift.
+However, each recipient is entirely unaware of their gift-giver, which creates a fun sense of mystery.

 With its #NZSecretSanta event, the New Zealand Post aimed to blow this game up to a national level.
-Started in 2010 by Sam Elton-Waters, the initiative was a huge success, to the point that even the country’s prime minister took part.
+Started in 2010 by Sam Elton-Waters, the initiative was a huge success — even the country’s prime minister took part!
 As the yearly event grew in scope, the New Zealand Post stepped in to help organize the gift-giving.

-Not only is this a heartwarming tradition, but it’s also a great example of how you can engage people using social media.
+Not only is this a heartwarming tradition, but it’s also a great example of how you can engage people using social media campaigns.
 An event that encourages people to have fun together, be thoughtful, and even give to charity helps to encourage participation and positive feelings towards your business.

-Directed by Wes Anderson, this short film features Adrien Brody as a conductor on a train that gets caught in a snowstorm.
+This short film is directed by Wes Anderson and features Adrien Brody as a conductor on a train that gets caught in a snowstorm.
 Since they’re stuck in place, the conductor and passengers decide to throw a Christmas party together.
-Shot in the filmmaker’s trademark style, the video is both quirky and heartwarming.
-It also aligns the brand with Anderson’s sense for fashion and whimsy.
+Shot in the filmmaker’s trademark style, the video is quirky and heartwarming.
+It also aligns the brand with Anderson’s sense of fashion and whimsy.

-This is yet another way you can create a talking point, even if you don’t have any Academy Award-winning actors at your disposal.
+This is yet another way to create a talking point, even if you don’t have any Academy Award-winning actors at your disposal.
 You can still use your brand videos to create a unique signature and style.
-Having a recognizable style is crucial during the busy holiday season, and is especially important for brands aimed at a modern, trend-conscious audience.
+Having a recognizable style is crucial during the busy holiday season and is especially important for brands aimed at a modern, trend-conscious audience.